Middletown, Connecticut: Education

 Middletown also has one technical high school, Vinal Technical High School.

 Post-secondary institutions include Wesleyan University and Middlesex Community College.

 Russell Library is the public library of Middletown.
-It has books, newspapers, magazines, informational databases of full-text newspaper and magazine articles, classes, computer training, workshops, concerts, and meeting spaces.
+It provides books, periodicals, full-text databases, classes, computer training, workshops, concerts, and meeting spaces.

 Media

 Middletown has three regular news outlets.

-The Middletown Press is a daily broadsheet which covers news in the Middletown area.
+The Middletown Press is a daily broadsheet that covers news in the Middletown area.

 The Hartford Courant is a daily broadsheet which includes a Middletown story in every issue.

-Three radio stations are licensed to Middletown: WMRD 1150 AM (variety), WESU 88.1 FM (Wesleyan University) and WIHS 104.9 FM (religious).
+Three radio stations are licensed to Middletown: WMRD 1150 AM (variety), WESU 88.1 FM (Wesleyan University), and WIHS 104.9 FM (religious).

 Transportation

 River Valley Transit provides public transportation services throughout Middletown as well as service between Middletown and Old Saybrook, which, along with New Haven, provides connections to Amtrak intercity trains and Shore Line East commuter rail service.
 The New Britain Transportation Company provides connecting service to New Britain and the surrounding area; and Connecticut Transit provides local and express service to Hartford as well as express service to New Haven.

 Bradley International Airport (BDL) in Windsor Locks and Tweed New Haven Airport (HVN) in East Haven are the closest commercial airports to Middletown.

 Meriden Markham Municipal Airport, in Meriden, and Goodspeed Airport, in East Haddam, each offer general aviation services as well and are open to the public.